dduan/duan.ca/_posts/2016-10-10-distribution-tests.md

 date: 2016-10-10 10:34:49-0700
 ---

-There are several ways to build dependencies for a Swift 3 projects:
+There are several ways to build dependencies for a Swift 3 project:
 Swift Package Manager, Cocoapods, Carthage, etc. Many have an opinion on which is the best choice for their projects.
 As a library author who want to help as many people as possible, however, they can't ignore any of them.